 The Vertical Flight Society is the world’s oldest and largest technical society dedicated to enhancing the understanding of vertical flight technology.
 Each year, the Vertical Flight Foundation scholarships are awarded to college students demonstrating an interest in pursuing engineering-related careers in vertical flight technology.
 Scholarships are solely merit-based, and the value ranges from $1,000 up to $6,000.

 The Whirly-Girls Scholarship Fund, Inc., was incorporated in 1974 to oversee and administer the scholarship funds raised by the Whirly-Girls and their supporters.
 The Fund is a federally tax-exempt 501(c)(3) public charity.
 The Fund administers many separate scholarships valued, in some recent years, at more than $175,000 USD.

 Scholarship awards are a major benefit of membership in Women in Aviation, International (WAI) and help members reach their goals and advance into the aviation and aerospace careers.
 The WAI scholarship program features a variety of career pursuits to fund and further members' interests in aerospace engineering, aviation maintenance, flight training, helicopter ratings, dispatch, and professional development.
 Ignite your personal learning experience by applying for the annual WAI scholarships.

 Women in Corporate Aviation International

-Women in Corporate Aviation, a non-profit 501(c)(3) organization, is a group of aviation professionals, including flight department personnel, FBO managers, writers, students, training center professional and many others.
-From our first meeting at the Women in Aviation Conference 1993 to our growing organization today, we have networked and promoted career opportunities in business aviation.
-We are role models to the next generation of aviation professionals.
+Women in Corporate Aviation, a non-profit 501(c)(3) organization, is a group of aviation professionals, including flight department personnel, FBO managers, writers, students, training center professional, and many others.
+Financial scholarships are categorized under Pilot and Maintenance Training, Flight Attendants, and Legal and Safety.
+Award amounts vary.

 Note: Don’t limit your search just to aviation scholarships.
 There are many general scholarships that are available regardless of your interest of study.